External oblique muscle

 - action: contributes in forming the anterior abdominal wall and the action is along with the other abdominal wall muscles

-The external oblique muscle arises from the outer surface of the middle of the shaft of the lower six ribs as fleshy fibers.
+The external oblique muscle arises from the outer surface of the middle of the shaft of the lower eight ribs as fleshy fibers.
 At its origin upper four slips and lower four slips interdigitate with the serratus anterior and the latissimus dorsi muscles respectively.
 The muscle gradually becomes aponeurotic, which inserts into the whole length of the linea alba with extension onto the pubic crest and the pectineal line.
 Lower fleshy fibers attach to the outer lip of the anterior two thirds of the iliac crest.
 Muscle fibers are directed obliquely downwards and medially.

 The muscle has some important features: